jhlopen/novablick/README.md

 ### Available Tools

-The agent has access to two tools during execution:
+The agent has access to five tools during execution:

 #### 1. Python Code Execution (`runCode`)